Patprince317/MassSolarThermal/README.md

 # MassSolarThermal
-An Econometric Analysis of Solar Thermal Installations in Massachusetts.
+Econometric Analysis of Solar Thermal Installations in Massachusetts.

+More to come shortly!